gushenweiz/scCAEs/README.md

 ```

 ## Data availability
-We provide the compressed format of all the datasets used in the paper.
-They are in the folder "datasets".
+In the "datasets" folder, we provide the 10X data format of the PBMC dataset in the "10X" folder, so that you can quickly start scCAEs.
+In addition, we also provide the compressed format of all the datasets used in the paper.
 If you want to use them, please unzip them first.

 ## Usage
 ### Quick start